eugenemdev/python-web-git-deployment-tool/README.md

-# Python monitoring tool to build and deploy git code (In progress)
+# Python monitoring tool to build and deploy git code (in progress)

 ## Introduction